 Job Analysis: What It Takes to Be a Croupier

-To become a croupier in the United States, it’s likely that you’ll need a licence to do so.
+To become a croupier in the United States, it’s likely that you’ll need a license to do so.
 It differs from state to state.
-In Las Vegas, for example, you’ll need a sheriff’s card to work in a gaming establishment; in Atlantic City, a different type of licence is required.
+In Las Vegas, for example, you’ll need a sheriff’s card to work in a gaming establishment; in Atlantic City, a different type of license is required.
 The application can be costly – up to $500.
 In addition, most croupiers will need to have taken an accredited course before casinos will consider your resume.
 The UK is different as you don’t need a license and will receive on-the-job training.
 But we’d argue that croupier jobs are considered somewhat more vocational in the US than across the Atlantic.
 A college degree is rarely necessary for entry-level positions, but some will require a high-school diploma or GED.

 Three Options for Croupier Careers

 There used to be two main options for working as a croupier – in a traditional casino resort or on a cruise ship.
 However, we should point out that there is now a third option – live online dealers.
 As you can see from the live roulette here: https://www.mansioncasino.com/live/roulette/, croupiers are based in studios and the action streamed to the players’ PCs and smartphones.
 These studios are found all across the globe, and there is remarkable growth in this arm of the industry.
 It’s a viable third-way for budding croupiers.
 Indeed, it’s worth mentioning that online sites often have the option for players to tip the dealer, so croupiers don’t necessarily lose out in that area.